federatedplatforms/Docker-BDI-Node/README.md

 ## Run the Corda migration database (optional)

 In case you want to rebuild the corda datastore, run the command below.
-Make sure to stop the corda bdi node first:
+Make sure to stop the FEDeRATED corda node first:

 ```
 docker compose --profile db up